sergeyk/vislab/tasks.md

 - add vw tests
 - implement and test vw oaa mode
 - compare vw oaa mode results to using separate binary classifiers
+- One method for outputting all evaluations of a prediction experiment. takes a collection name, a label_df, and a list of features to compare.
+- make the colors used in the ap bar plot and the top k plot be the same (order the columns the same way)
+- plot per-feature confusion matrices in a visible place: just print less from mc_metrics_feat_comparison, and title images and should be good
+- Adding Murray-CVPR-2012 results:
+    mc_metrics['ap_df']['Murray-CVPR-2012'] = 0
+    mc_metrics['ap_df']['Murray-CVPR-2012'].iloc[:-1] = [
+        .44, .51, .64, .74, .73, .43, .50, .40, .69, .30, .48, .72, .39, .57]
+    mc_metrics['ap_df']['Murray-CVPR-2012'].iloc[-1] = mc_metrics['ap_df']['Murray-CVPR-2012'].iloc[:-1].mean()
+- debug mc_bit feature: seems to always be true. then re-run mc_bit computation
+- amend the cache_to_h5 thing that if the feature sums to 1 across rows, don't standardize (for histograms)
+- save the results and predictions panel just to filesystem in common space instead of database. size limit...